-	AstraZeneca announced on March 25 that its vaccine had 76% efficacy against symptomatic disease in its U.S. phase 3 trial, and it expected to file for FDA authorization in “the coming weeks.”
-Novavax said it expected authorization as early as May.
+AstraZeneca announced on March 25 that its vaccine had 76% efficacy against symptomatic disease in its U.S. phase 3 trial, and it expected to file for FDA authorization in “the coming weeks,” although it still has not done so as of mid-July.

 When can I get a vaccine, and how is it being distributed?